 With Summer just around the corner, we are already thinking of ways to cool down.
 What better way than to have a pool installed in your backyard?
-Well before we jump into such a big investment, let’s weigh the pros and cons.
+Well before we jump into such a big investment, let’s weigh the pros and cons of installing a pool.

 It is often easy to overlook all of the could be negatives when we start to think about all of the fun.
 Of course, once you own a pool, your backyard will become the hangout place.
 Just think of all the memories.
 Additionally, with a pool in your backyard, you will be more likely to do a few laps everyday.
 Built in health benefits and a cool place to hang out.
 What could go wrong?